 We have a group of volunteers dedicated to working in the orchard, they carry out all the pruning as well as the clearing around the trees and mulching, and in Autumn the fruit picking.

-The trees themselves are ecologically very important; the insect Celypha woodiana is found living in the mistletoe in a couple of the older trees in the orchard so we must ensure that these are maintained.
-We have planted new trees nearby and have encouraged the growth of mistletoe on these new trees as further habitat.
+The trees themselves are ecologically very important and the leaf-mining micro-moth, celypha wodiana, has been found living in the mistletoe in some of the older trees in the orchard.
+Further trees have planted nearby and we have encouraged the growth of mistletoe on these new trees as further habitat for them.